East Lindfield: History

+Meadow Lea, is the grand five-bedroom East Lindfield art deco estate identified by its distinctive Meadow Lea paint colour.
+It was built in the early 1940's for the prominent margarine industrialist James Armstrong.
+The home boasts a grand foyer, dining room and a sprung floor ballroom, with a thermostatically controlled two-zone cellar that can hold 2,500 bottles.

 Transport

-Lindfield railway station is on the North Shore railway line of the Sydney Trains network.
+Lindfield railway station is the nearest station on the North Shore railway line of the Sydney Trains network.
 Busways run bus routes 206, 207, 208 and 209 to East Lindfield.
-East Lindfield is also home to Lindfield East Public School.